|

 Transit visa (Type "B", as indicated on the visa

 sticker).
-This visa is issued to persons who must transit through the
+This visa is issued to persons who must transit through the territory

 Airport transit visas (Type "A" visa, as indicated